Taxpoynt Docs

 2) Data encryption standards

-- In transit: TLS 1.2+ for all public endpoints (
+- In transit: TLS 1.2+ (TLS 1.3 supported) on all public endpoints (

-- Passwords: Passwords are hashed using bcrypt (salted, one-way).
+- Passwords: Hashed with bcrypt (salted, one-way).

 - Webhook integrity: Callback payloads include